 - Chief DeMayo DISRESPECTS the residents.

 Countless times have I heard that LMRFD does not HAVE to provide a subscription button at the LMRFD.org website and that they comply with the law.
-I will take this up with the legislature as it is not appropriate to have residents make daily 20 mile trips just to see if the post office has a notice about a meeting date/time change.
+I should take this up with the legislature as it is not appropriate to require residents to make daily 20 mile trips just to see if the post office has a notice about a meeting date/time change.

 - Chief DeMayo REFUSES to fire his incompetent administrative assistant Karen Jackson and even allowed her to work from home.